grafana/tempo/docs/sources/tempo/traceql/_index.md

 - `{condA} !> {condB}` - The not-child operator (`!>`) looks for spans matching `{condB}` that are not direct child spans of a parent matching `{condA}`
 - `{condA} !< {condB}` - The not-parent operator (`!<`) looks for spans matching `{condB}` that are not direct parent spans of a child matching `{condA}`
 - `{condA} !~ {condB}` - The not-sibling operator (`!~`) looks that spans matching `{condB}` that do not have at least one sibling matching `{condA}`.

+Read the [Tempo 2.3 blog post](/blog/2023/11/01/grafana-tempo-2.3-release-faster-trace-queries-traceql-upgrades/) for more examples and details.

 For example, to find a trace with a leaf span in the service "foo":